Forest Festival Information

 A history of Forest stewardship and management

 Explore the history and stewardship of the oldest professionally managed forest in the United States.
 See unique parts of the park and visit recent forestry projects.
-Discover the Park’s diverse forest communities and history etched in the land.
 This is the only National Park that sustainably manages timber.
 Learn how the park chooses trees to harvest and where they go.